• Home

 Sector: Aviation

 Pelling J handled earlier stages in the Commercial Court.
-The dispute related to aircraft leasing and the enforcement of related financial or arbitral obligations.
+The dispute related to aircraft leasing and the enforcement of related financial or arbitral obligations, which can often intersect with international investment law and insurance disputes.

 General Dynamics United Kingdom Ltd v State of Libya ** [2024] EWHC 472 (Comm)**